What is Schizandra Berry?

 In a study using healthy individuals with low blood circulation, those who consumed 130mg of Schizandra per day had an increase of 9% in circulation.
 Animal studies have also shown potential improvements in cardiac health from Schizandra.

 A 2009 study found that the lignan Schizandrin C may prevent the growth of human leukemia cells.
 However, data is limited in this area.

 Schizandra chinensis acts as an antioxidant, anti-inflammatory, and adaptogen, meaning it controls and relaxes your body’s response to stress.
 By reducing inflammation and free radicals in the body, it has the potential to improve health in several different organ systems, similar to the traditional Chinese interpretation of the “five tastes.”
 Studies suggest that its mechanism is hormetic: this means in a way similar to physical exercise, small damages are induced for the purpose of repairing them to make them stronger.
 While human studies of Schizandra are scarce, its properties are significant enough to have been the basis of two pharmaceutical liver medications, Diphenyl Dimethyl Dicarboxylate and Bicyclol.
 It has also been used as a liver treatment since the 1970s in Western Herbal Medicine, confirming that its most effective usage discovered to date is treating liver complications.
 However, the Schizandra berry is a remarkably safe herb when taken correctly, so individuals can explore its other beneficial effects without undue worry.

 Convinced Schizandra is for you?
-Here’s our favorite Schizandra on the market today.
+Here’s the Schizandra on the market today.

 Schizandra Berry Side Effects